Introduction: Trademark Registration

 Is there are any regulations for Trademark registration?

-Yes, like any other registration Trademark Registration also has a regulatory body and a well defined act which regulates the whole registration process.
+Yes, like any other registration Trademark Registration also has a regulatory body and a well-defined act that regulates the whole registration process.

-The Trademark Registration is regulated by The Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry; Government of India registers the Trademarks in India, and is regulated by Trademark Act, 1999.
+The Trademark Registration is regulated by The Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry; the Government of India registers the Trademarks in India and is regulated by Trademark Act, 1999.

 Advantages of Trademark Registration

-- It provides legal right and protection to the owner against infringement
+• It provides legal rights and protection to the owner against infringement

-- Creates brand value and a place in market
+• Creates brand value and a place in the market

-- Provides a recognition of the quality and purity of the product or services
+• Provides recognition of the quality and purity of the product or services

 Elements of Trademark Registration

-- Trademark Class: The WIPO has divided all goods and services under different categories, these categories are termed as trademark Class.
+• Trademark Class: The WIPO has divided all goods and services under different categories, these categories are termed trademark Class.
 There are in total 45 different classes.

 Hence, at the time of the filling, one should be sure about the trademark class under which his business falls.
-If the trademark certificated is issued, one gets the trademark ownership in the whole class under which the application was applied.
+If the trademark certificate is issued, one gets the trademark owner in the whole class under which the application was applied.

 In case an applicant’s product or services are covered under more than one class, then multiple classes can be included in the trademark application.

-- The Examination Of Trademark - Once the application is filled; the trademark officer will examine it in accordance with certain guidelines mentioned in the Trademark Act.
-The officer has right to accept or reject the application.
+• The Examination Of Trademarks - Once the application is filled; the trademark officer will examine it in accordance with certain guidelines mentioned in the Trademark Act.
+The officer has the right to accept or reject the application.

-- Trademark directory - It is the register with a complete list of all registered, un- registered, rejected, objected, expired trademarks.
-Once can check the existing/ similar trademarks before filling.
+• Trademark directory - It is the register with a complete list of all registered, unregistered, rejected, objected, and expired trademarks.
+One can check the existing/ similar trademarks before filling them.

-- Trademark Objection - Based on the application filled, the Trademark Authority can reject the application if the same or similar trademark is present.
-In-case if similarity found, the Trademark Authority can object it.
+• Trademark Objection - Based on the application filed, the Trademark Authority can reject the application if the same or similar trademark is present.
+In case if a similarity is found, the Trademark Authority can object it.
 This objected report is shared with the applicant or trademark consultant for the revert filing.

-- Trademark Objection revert filing – When the Objection is raised by the Trademark Authority, one can revert on it with the supporting argument.
+• Trademark Objection revert filing – When the Objection is raised by the Trademark Authority, one can revert to it with the supporting argument.

-- Trademark Journal - Once the Trademark application is accepted, it is further published in trademark Journal for the public.
+• Trademark Journal - Once the Trademark application is accepted, it is further published in the trademark Journal for the public.

-- Trademark Opposition – Once the trademark is published in Trademark Journal, it is open for the people to oppose it.
-If there is any opposition at this stage, the application straight away goes to trademark specialised court for the hearing.
+• Trademark Opposition – Once the trademark is published in Trademark Journal, it is open for the people to oppose it.
+If there is any opposition at this stage, the application straight away goes to trademark specialised court for a hearing.

-- Trademark Hearing - If the trademark application is rejected, the applicant can apply for hearing with supportive arguments.
+• Trademark Hearing - If the trademark application is rejected, the applicant can apply for a hearing with supportive arguments.

 Various types of trademarks are as follows:-